KnisterPeter/ts-emitter/README.md

 Emitting typescript as back to typescript.

+# DEPRECATED

+ts-emitter is currently not maintained and should be seen as deprecated

 ## Features

 * Keep original source as much as possible and only update whats changed.